Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
-The Literacy Group provides customized modular based training for clients looking for short-term skills and literacy upgrading.
-Training topics range from Workplace Soft Skills, Customer Service and POS Cashier Training, Computer Upgrading and NOC related Literacy and Numeracy skills.
+The Literacy Group provides small group, customized modular-based training for clients looking for short-term skills and literacy upgrading.
+Training topics range from Workplace Soft Skills, Customer Service and POS Cashier Training, Basic Computer Training, Grammar, Writing and more.
 Contact us for more details or visit our website to find out about our current programs and training opportunities.

 All programs are also now offered online.
 Contact us for more information.
 #### Who:
 Adults (18+ years)
 #### When:
-Continual intake
+##### Cambridge
+Monday ‒ Thursday at 9:00am‒9:00pm
+Friday at 9:00am‒4:00pm

+##### Kitchener
+Monday ‒ Thursday at 9:00am‒9:00pm
+Friday at 9:00am‒4:00pm

+##### Rural Sites
+Phone for times

 #### Where:
-Kitchener and Cambridge offices.
-Programs can run in a satellite location and are flexible to meet the needs of the learner.
+**Cambridge**—40 Ainslie Street South

+**Kitchener**—300 Victoria Street North, Unit 8

+Phone for full site information
 #### Ask For:
 Laurie Mazur—Modular Program Coordinator
 laurie@theliteracygroup.com